Contents

 Abstract

-Do legislative gender quotas increase female representation in government cabinets?
-Informal theories suggest that a supply shock of female legislators would enhance women's presence at the highest echelon of power.
-I focus on the gradual implementation of effective-not nominal-gender quotas across 160 countries from 1966 to 2015.
-Using a staggered difference-indifferences design, I find that gender quotas increase the proportion of female ministers by 4.9 percentage points, with effects emerging in the long term (10-20 years into the reform).
-However, this effect does not extend to highprestige portfolio positions.
-These findings underscore the importance of sustained affirmative action in breaking the glass ceiling.
+Do gender quotas increase female representation in government cabinets?
+Informal theories suggest a supply shock of female legislators enhances women’s presence at higher levels of power.
+I analyze the gradual implementation of effective gender quotas across 154 countries (1966–2015) using a staggered difference-in-differences design.
+Quotas increase the share of female ministers by 2–4 percentage points over 20 years of reform, with a 6–12 percentage point increase over 15–20 years.
+Using a novel dataset of ministers in 14 African countries, I show that quotas increase the share of ministers with prior legislative experience.
+I also find no negative impact on ministerial competence or ethnic diversity of cabinets.
+These findings highlight the importance of sustained affirmative action in breaking the glass ceiling.

 Issue Date